 Tamarind Institute, Printmaking Residency, Albuquerque, NM

 Betty Bowen Memorial Award, Seattle Art Museum, Seattle, WA

 Eiteljorg Museum Artist Fellowship Recipient, Indianapolis, IN; Jurors: Patterson Sims, Amei Wallach, Margaret Archuleta, Rick Bartow.
 Curator: Jennifer Campo McNutt, Eiteljorg Museum

 Visual Artist Fellowship, Oregon Arts Commission, Salem, OR

-Regional Arts and Culture Council: Project & Professional Development Grants Recipient, Portland, OR
+Project & Professional Development Grants Recipient, Regional Arts and Culture Council,

 Full-year Professional Sabbatical: Portland Community College, Portland, OR

 Printmaking Residency, Crow’s Shadow Institute, Pendleton, OR

 Senior Residency & Fellowship: Oregon College of Art and Craft, Portland, OR